-Symptoms occur when the bacteria enters the facial tissues after trauma, surgery, or infection.
+Symptoms occur when the bacteria enter the tissues of the face after trauma, surgery, or infection.
 Common triggers include dental abscess or oral surgery.
-The infection has also been seen in certain women who have had an intrauterine device (IUD) to prevent pregnancy.
+The infection can also affect certain women who have had an intrauterine device (IUD) to prevent pregnancy.

 Eventually, the abscess breaks through the skin surface to produce a draining sinus tract.